-As reported earlier, schedule risk is inherent in the overall Florida PALM wave approach that requires a large and diverse organization to align to implement a broad scope of business functionality in multiple phases/waves some of which need to be executed in parallel.
+Schedule risk is also inherent in the overall Florida PALM wave approach, which is complicated by requiring a large and diverse organization to align to implement a broad scope of business functionality in multiple phases/waves that need to be executed in parallel.
 The waves are designed to limit the amount of change introduced at one time.
 However, the approach makes the Project and the State dependent on the prolonged use of the FLAIR system and requires FLAIR to be modified to facilitate business processing using a hybrid of FLAIR/Florida PALM between the implementation of Central Wave and the completion of Departmental Wave.
+In the experience of the IV&V team, enterprise resource planning (ERP) projects that are phased still experience risks of delays and unanticipated costs.